marbl/harvest/docs/content/parsnp/faq.rst

 Q. **I am not sure which reference genome to choose, help!**

- A. Since the core is the core is the core, the choice of reference does not matter (with a couple important exceptions, continue reading).
+ A. Since the core necessarily includes all genomes, the choice of reference does not matter (with a couple important exceptions, continue reading).
 Feel free to use the parameter ‘-r !’ to randomly select a reference if you are feeling indecisive or if all of the genomes contained in the genome directory are of similar quality.
 Typically, finished/closed genomes are used a the reference strain to ensure they are high-quality and do not contain assembly artifacts or contaminant.

 Q. **How are the genomes selected from the input directory?
 Not all of the genomes I wanted included are in the tree!**